gofed/gofed/ABOUT.md

 Another reason to have unit-test subpackage is a support for CI.
 As some tests need internet connection, specific configuration or services running, those tests can not be run during building.
-In CI, unit-test subpackage can be run in defined environment which support exactly those resources that are needed.
+In CI, unit-test subpackage can be run in well defined environment which support exactly those resources that are needed.

-As tests are run on various architecture you need to choose golang or gcc-go.
+As tests are run on various architectures you need to choose golang or gcc-go.
 Thus the subpackage is architecture specific.
 And as tests in %check section are run only on tests provided by unit-test subpackage, 'if go_arches' and 'ifarch gccgo_arches' are under %package unit-test again.